Posterior Sampling for Continuing Environments: Main Results

 \section{Main Results}

 We present our main results in this section.
 Theorem \ref{thm:bayesian_regret} establishes that PSRL with discounted planning satisfies a polynomial Bayesian regret bound for infinite-horizon tabular MDP environments.
-The bounds for the expected regret are of order $\tilde{O}(\tau S\sqrt{AT})$, matching the regret bound for TSDE in \cite{Ouyang2017TSDE}, but achieved by a simple and elegant algorithm without additional episode termination criteria.
-Here, we remark briefly that the discount factor in Algorithm \ref{alg:PSRL_inf} is not constrained to be constant.
-The bound in Theorem \ref{thm:bayesian_regret} involves letting $\gamma$ depend on MDP parameters $T, S, A$ with a suitable rate which we discuss in more detail in Section \ref{subsec:avg_reward_regret}. \begin{theorem} The expected regret for Algorithm \ref{alg:PSRL_inf} with $\gamma$ satisfying $\frac{1}{1-\gamma}=\sqrt{\frac{T}{SA}}$ is bounded as
+The bounds for the expected regret of Continuing PSRL are of order $\tilde{O}(\tau S\sqrt{AT})$, where $\tilde{O}$ omits logarithmic factors, matching the regret bound for TSDE in \cite{Ouyang2017TSDE}, but achieved by a simple and elegant algorithm without additional episode termination criteria. \begin{theorem} With $\gamma = 1 - \sqrt{SA/T}$, the regret of Algorithm \ref{alg:PSRL_inf} satisfies

 \end{theorem} Note that our main theorem bounds the regret with respect to the optimal average reward, and thus has no dependence on the discount factor $\gamma$, which, as we emphasized, is only a design factor within the algorithm.
-For the purpose of the analysis, we utilize the $\gamma$-discounted regret defined in \eqref{eqn:discounted_regret} and prove the following intermediate bound for the discounted regret. \begin{theorem} \end{theorem}
+For the purpose of the analysis, we utilize the $\gamma$-discounted regret defined in \eqref{eqn:discounted_regret} and prove the following intermediate bound for the discounted regret. \begin{theorem} Given $T$ and $K=\arg\max\{k:t_k\le T\}$,